Technical Guide: From Simulation to Surrogate

 Do Not Skip the Likelihood Story

 Students often jump straight from emulator predictions to a sampler without thinking carefully about the uncertainty model.
-Your likelihood width should reflect something you can defend, such as emulator error on the held-out set or a similarly justified uncertainty budget.
+Your likelihood width should reflect something you can defend, such as emulator error on the validation/calibration set or a similarly justified uncertainty budget.
+Keep the final held-out test cases for reporting and recovery checks after that width is fixed.
 If the likelihood is unrealistically tight, your posterior becomes falsely confident.
 If it is unrealistically broad, the posterior becomes uninformative.

 Recovery on Known Cases